radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Radius Administrator** – The Radius Administrator has superuser access to the Radius system.

-**Resource Group Administrator** – The IAM Administrator role grants permission to manage resource groups, role definitions, and role assignments.
+**Resource Group Administrator** – The Resource Group Administrator role grants permission to manage resource groups, role definitions, and role assignments.

 **Developer** – The Developer role grants permission to create applications and application resources.
 It also allows them to deploy these resources to environments.
 Out of the box, developers create, update, delete, list, get, and deploy resources from `Application.Core` (except Environment and Extenders), `Applications.Datastores`, `Applications.Messaging`, and `Applications.Dapr`.
 Environments is reserved for the platform engineering team.
 Extenders are not included by default to encourage the use of pre-defined resource types.
 If the platform engineer creates additional resource types, they can add the resource type namespace (aka resource provider name) to this role.